onrcn/CENG328_HW_Controller/README.md

 # CENG328 - Operating Systems - Auto Compile Scripts

 ## Description
 This repository provides tools to handle homework submissions, process data, and generate necessary outputs for the operating systems course.

-It includes two Python scripts and a bash script designed to automate the compilation and evaluation of student submissions.
+It includes two Python scripts and a bash script designed to automate the compilation for the student's submissions.

 ## Repository Structure
 - **archives/**: Directory to place bulk-downloaded zip files.